EmployeeIssues.comU.S. Employee Rights in Plain English

 Covers non-military, Federal employees with Workers' Compensation Insurance, which insures Federal employees against injury on the job.
 Although this Act covers only Federal government employees, most states have followed suit by passing laws that require private-sector and state-government employers to carry Workers' Compensation Insurance.
 See Workers' Compensation from Cornell Law School for an overview of this Act, plus related statutes, regulations and judicial decisions.
 See also Workers' Compensation Benefits, Workers' Compensation Laws, and Workers' Compensation Agencies here at EmployeeIssues.com.

-Provisions related to employment and labor laws require states to provide for the payment of extended unemployment pay to eligible individuals, during periods of high unemployment.
+Provisions related to employment and labor laws in this Act require states to provide for the payment of extended unemployment compensation to eligible employees during periods of unusually high unemployment.

 Federal Transit Law